jagannara/EmojiSentimentAnalysis/README.md

 5. Correlating Tweet Sentiment Analysis with Stock Price Movement: For every tweet from Phase 1, I classified the corresponding one-day stock price movement as an “Increase” or “Decrease”.
 In case the stock market was not open on the day of the tweet (i.e. weekend), I used the price from the nearest day when it was open.
 For the baseline model, I trained a logistic regression model due its binomial classification nature and low computing power requirement.
 In later experiments I investigated the use of other classifications algorithms such as Ridge regression and SVM, and conducted parameter tuning using heuristics and grid search.

+Note: X_train.csv and text_emotion.csv are input data files to train the different ML models